LiberatorUSA/GUCEF/README.md

 - gucefLOADER: Optional library used when dynamically loading multiple GUCEF platform versions dynamically
 - gucefPATCHER: Optional library used when support is needed for auto-patching functionality vs an end-user manually downloading updates
 - gucefMATH: Optional library used when performing math calculations via OO concepts
+- gucefKAITAI: Optional library used when interpretating binary formats leveraging the Kaitai schema to do so

 ## Contained Platform Plugins
 - dstorepluginPARSIFALXML: gucefCORE plugin: Adds DStore (DataNode) codec support for XML.
 Writing via GUCEF code and reading via the ParsifalXML dependency library